brightprogrammer/starter-hugo-academic/content/post/solving-a-vm-crackme/index.md

 ![](overview.png)

 Looks like this one has lots of conditional jumps.
 Let's analyse this one.
 Spoiler : This is is indeed the dispatcher function.

+## Analysis

+Now we can go to main and look where this function is being called and then analyze what's being passed to this.
+We'll try to do as less reversing as possible in functions outside this one.
+I'll name this function to *dispatcher* to increase readability.